marian13/convenient_service/BACKLOG.md

 **Notes:**

-- Ensure it can be easily integrated with other extractions.
+- Ensure it can be easily integrated with other extractions, e,g: new middleware backend.

-- Probably inheritance is a way to go for now.
+- Probably inheritance is a compromise way to go for now.

 ----